Vantiq/vantiq-extension-sources/udpSource/README.md

 ## How to Run ConfigurableUDPSource<a name="udpSource" id="udpSource"></a>

 1. Clone this repository (vantiq-extension-sources) and navigate into `<repo location>/vantiq-extension-sources`
-2. Run `./gradlew udpSource:assemble` or `gradlew udpSource:assemble` depending on your OS.
+2. Run `./gradlew udpSource:assemble`.
 3. Then navigate to `<repo location>/vantiq-extension-sources/udpSource/build/distributions`.
 The zip and tar files both contain the same files, so choose whichever you prefer.
-4. Uncompress the file in the location that you would like to install the program.
+4. Uncompress the zip or tar in the location that you would like to install the program.
-5. Run either `<install location>/udpSource/bin/udpSource` with a local config.json file or specifying the server config file as the first argument.
+5. Run `<install location>/udpSource/bin/udpSource` with a local config.json file or specifying the server config file as the first argument.

 ## Logging
 To change the logging settings, edit `<install location>/udpSource/logConfig/log4j2.xml`.
 Here is its [documentation](https://logging.apache.org/log4j/2.x/manual/configuration.html).
-The logger names for each class is the class's fully qualified class name, e.g. "io.vantiq.extjsdk.ExtensionWebSocketClient".
+The logger names for each class is the class's fully qualified class name, e.g. "io.vantiq.extsrc.udp.ConfigurableUDPSource".
+The Handlers and SDK classes also have "#" and the source's name appended to the logger name (this does not change logging inheritance).
-To edit the logging for an IDE, change `<repo location>/udpSource/src/main/dist/log4j2.xml`.
+To edit the logging for an IDE, change `<repo location>/udpSource/src/main/resources/log4j2.xml`.
 Changes to this will be included in future distributions produced through gradle.

 ## Server Config File<a name="serverConfig" id="serverConfig"></a>

 The server config file must be in JSON format.
 ConfigurableUDPSource runs using either the config file specified as the first argument or the file 'config.json' in the working directory.

 ### Vantiq Options
-*	targetServer -- The Vantiq site that hosts the projects to which the sources will connect.
+*	targetServer -- Optional.
+The Vantiq site that hosts the projects to which the sources will connect.
 Defaults to "dev.vantiq.com" when not set.
-*	authToken -- The authentication token that will allow this server to connect to Vantiq.
+*	authToken -- Required.
+The authentication token that will allow this server to connect to Vantiq.
 Be aware that this is namespace specific, so if you intend to connect to sources across several namespaces then multiple config files will be required, each with its own instance of ConfigurableUDPSource.
 Throws a RuntimeException when not set.
-*	sources -- An array containing the names of the sources that will be connected to.
+*	sources -- Required.
+An array containing the names of the sources that will be connected to.
 Throws a RuntimeException when not set.

 ### UDP Options
-*	defaultBindPort -- Sets the default port to which sources will bind if no other port is specified.
+*	defaultBindPort -- Optional.
+Sets the default port to which sources will bind if no other port is specified.
 Defaults to 3141 when not set
-*	defaultBindAddress -- Sets the default address to which the sources will bind if no other address is specified.
+*	defaultBindAddress -- Optional.
+Sets the default address to which the sources will bind if no other address is specified.
 Attempts to find a valid local address if it cannot find the given address.
 Typically only localhost and the computer's IP address will work.
-*	maxPacketSize -- Sets the maximum number of data bytes that the UDP socket can receive in a single message.
+*	maxPacketSize -- Optional.
+Sets the maximum number of data bytes that the UDP socket can receive in a single message.
 Defaults to 1024 when not set.

 ## Source Configuration Document<a name="udpConfig" id="udpConfig"></a>